 - Pack fabrics that won’t crease or use your hair flat iron to iron out any pieces that really need it

-- Jumpsuits and overalls are ideal since you’ll be climbing up and down the deck and riding your bike a lot
+- Jumpsuits and overalls (find them online on weworewhat) are ideal since you’ll be climbing up and down the deck and riding your bike a lot

 - Dresses are cute for days when you’re cruising and checking out local villages (especially Sancerre) or sightseeing on your bike